+I suggest we include a table with a glossary

+Bias

+Confounding variables

+Table or Box on Biases with DAGs:

+Omitted variables bias

+Collider Bias

+Bad controls

 Introduction

 We have all been there.
 As a PhD student, you complete a field season’s worth of work observing your study system, measuring as much as was humanly possible for you and your research assistants, only to come in front of your committee as one member sagely raises an eyebrow in looking at your analysis and suggest, “Why didn’t you measure that?
 It could confound your entire story!”
 As a Post Doc, you are handed an amazing set to work with to make your career, but you swiftly notice it is missing the key variable is needed to properly resolve the story you want to tell.
 As a PI, you are ready to move from small-scale experiments to testing whether your theories are applicable across large spatial and temporal scales - but measurement of key elements of the system are simply not possible outside of small confined environments.
 Or, more vexingly, any attempt to do so is called ‘ambitious’ by funding agencies, leading to proposals being rejected.

-As Ecology advances to tackle problems at scales from the continental to global, we are putting our theories to the test like never before.
-Our ability to obtain meaningful results with clear causal connections is limited by two things.
-First, our ability to imagine how the different elements of our ecological systems of interest are linked together.
-Second, armed with this understanding, the use of proper models that can help us derive causal inference from observational data in the absence of key factors.
+As Ecology advances to tackle problems at scales from the continental to global, we are putting our theories to empirical test like never before – at larger scales in space and time, with unprecedent data streams.
+Our ability to test causal hypotheses and uncover causal connections between ?? is limited by two things.
+First, our ability to imagine how the different elements of our ecological systems of interest are linked together (I.e., our conceptual or theoretical model of how the system works).
+Second, armed with this understanding, the use of proper analysis designs that can help us derive causal inference from observational data.
+BUILD THIS UP – the challenge - HERE SINCE I SUGGEST CUTTING THE FIRST BIT: in the absence of key factors.
 We are always going to miss something.
 Period.
-Rather than to throw up our hands and abandon observational methods for causal inference because of this fact, it is better to try and understand what are the solutions to the grand problem of omitted variable bias.
+Rather than to throw up our hands and abandon observational designs for causal inference because of this fact, it is better to try and understand what are the solutions to the grand problem of omitted variable bias.

-Table or Box on Biases with DAGs:

-Omitted variables bias

-Collider Bias

-Bad controls
+Omitted variable bias occurs when a predictor of interest is correlated with other confounding variables that you have not measured and thus is not in your model of a system.

+Bias – differentiated from other issues like noise, sampling variability, and it arises from confounding variables.
+Misattributing the effect of Z to X on Y

+Randomized Experiments – when perfectly randomized – removes this issue of OVB vs Observational Designs

+Omitted variable bias is not a new problem.
+Fields such as psychology, econometrics, education, sociology, and more have been grappling with it for some time (REFS).
+These are fields that often cannot perform experiments for logistical or ethical reasons.
+You cannot replicate a country.
+You cannot begin to imagine, let alone measure, all of the forces that shape whole economies.
+One can only tweak curricula so far in an effort to understand educational outcomes.
+Yet, these disciplines are tasked with coming up with causal inferences based on observational data that surely has omitted variables confounded with predictors of interest.